"If I ever marry it will be on a sudden impulse, as a man shoots himself."

 “Well, this is it.
 I’ll see you soon, though,” Dad told me as he put the car in park.
 “Sooner than last time, okay?
 I don’t live that far away.”
 We both got out, but made no move to go towards the house.

-“Thanks, Dad,” I said, then paused, glancing towards the house.
+“I’ll try,” I promised, smiling, then glanced towards the house.
 “Does Mom know?”

 My dad dropped his eyes from mine.
 “I’m not sure how to tell her.”

 He shook his head.
 “I don’t expect you to.
 I just… I’ll tell her soon, okay?”